aplesner/difflut/.github/GITHUB_GUIDE.md

 **What it does:**
 1. **Version Check** - Compares your branch version with `main` branch version
-2. **Auto-Bump** - If versions match, automatically bumps patch version
+2. **Fail if Not Bumped** - CI fails if versions are the same
-3. **Warning** - Posts comment on PR if auto-bump occurred
+3. **Warning** - Posts clear comment on PR with instructions
-4. **Commit** - Creates commit with bumped version (only on push to `main`)
-5. **Tag** - Creates git tag for the new version
+4. **Enforce** - Prevents merging without version bump

 **Behavior:**
-- **Pull Request**: Warns you if version needs bumping
+- **Pull Request**: Fails CI and posts comment if version not bumped
-- **Push to Main**: Automatically commits and pushes version bump
+- **Push to Main**: Fails if version wasn't bumped

 **Example PR Comment:**
 ```
-⚠️ Version Bump Warning
+⚠️ Version Bump Required

-The version was not manually bumped.
-Auto-bumped from `1.2.3` → `1.2.4`.
+The version has not been bumped from the main branch.

-If you want a minor or major version bump instead, run:
+Please run one of the following commands before merging:
+bump2version patch  # for bug fixes (1.1.3 → 1.1.4)
-bump2version minor  # for feature additions
+bump2version minor  # for new features (1.1.3 → 1.2.0)
-bump2version major  # for breaking changes
+bump2version major  # for breaking changes (1.1.3 → 2.0.0)

+Then commit and push the changes:
+git push --follow-tags
 ```

+**Why this approach?**
+- Simple and predictable
+- No automated commits to worry about
+- Forces developers to think about version semantics
+- No permission issues with GitHub Actions

 ---